pyladies/project-admin-logisitics/README.md

 | Jackie Kazil | @jackiekazil | PyLadies DC | Team member |
 | Debora Azevedo | @ deboraazevedo | PyLadies Brasil/Natal | Team member |
 | Tereza Iofciu | @ terezaif | PyLadies Hamburg | Team member |

+# Contributing

+If you would like to join, open an issue requesting to join using the [contributor template](https://github.com/pyladies/project-admin-logistics/issues/new/choose).